foggy-projects/foggy-data-mcp-bridge/foggy-dataset-model/README.md

 ## Overview

 Foggy Dataset Model is an embeddable data modeling and query engine designed for OLAP analytics scenarios.
-Through declarative **JM (Data Model)** and **QM (Query Model)** definitions, it automatically handles complex logic such as multi-table JOINs, aggregate calculations, and dimension filtering.
+Through declarative **TM (Data Model)** and **QM (Query Model)** definitions, it automatically handles complex logic such as multi-table JOINs, aggregate calculations, and dimension filtering.

 ### Core Features